Postal codes in Jamaica

 There are currently 304 postal codes in Jamaica, with one and two-digit sector codes only being used in Kingston, the country's capital.

 A plan to introduce a postcode system, was first announced on June 6, 2005.
-This was to assist the Postal Corporation of Jamaica's international partners in the United States, United Kingdom and Canada to sort letters bound for Jamaica, which ended up in Japan or Jamaica in Long Island in the US.
+This was to assist the Postal Corporation of Jamaica's international partners in the United States, United Kingdom and Canada to sort letters bound for Jamaica, and to avoid confusion with destinations of Japan or Jamaica in Long Island in the US.

 Despite reports in the Sunday Observer in 2006 that it would be ready introduced by the end of that year, the system was not brought into force because plans to introduce it to Kingston in July 2005 were put on hold due to the fact that the public had difficulty understanding the system.

 On February 12, 2007 it was announced that the postcode project had been suspended indefinitely.